Summary (full details below):

 |Price:||From USD29.00, with other options|

 Please assume any links on this page are affiliate links.
-An affiliate link means I will get a small commission if you decide to buy the product, but it will not affect the price you pay.
-The price you pay is the same, whether you buy it through my link or go directly to the site.
+An affiliate link means I will get a small commission if you decide to buy the product, which helps to offset the cost of running this website.
+It will not affect the price you pay.

 It starts with what, to my mind, is the defining factor of a multilingual plugin: the quality of the translations.

 If you’re running a professional multilingual website the quality of the translations is supremely important.
 It would be the defining factor, at least for me, in the choice of translation tools.

 After all, if I come across a site where the English version is poor, I quickly give up and move on to another site.
 I simply cannot be bothered to do the extra work of trying to understand poorly translated content.

 Those sites, therefore, lost a visitor and, potentially, some business.

 This turns the quality of translations into a highly important factor if you are to maximise the benefits of a multilingual site.